lisieckik/MIRI-from-CEERS/Step3-SourceExtractor/ReadMe.md

 - line 42, change 0.0 to 25.70091, this is for scaling, each observation has its own zeropoint
 - line 45, change 1.0 to 0, our file has size information

+All the other lines are also important, but you will learn how to use them as you will get experience with source extractor.
+## Default.param
+It is worth to add two lines to this file:
+- ALPHA_J2000
+- DELTA_J2000

+## SExMIRI.py
+In this code I show you how to call source extractor using python.
+It can be easily automitized using loops.